Orange County Splash Parks and Water Play (including Free Fountains, Splash Pads, Waterslides, and Hotels with Water Features)

 - San Clemente Aquatics and Vista Hermosa Sports Park (pictured with green slide above)

-- Go to different cities for recreational swim (click here for my Ultimate Guide to City Recreation Programs and Calendars)
+- Go to different cities for recreational swim (see pool list below!)

 - Join the YMCA to take part in swim lessons or rec swim